Thursday, November 21, 2024

 Must Watch for Software Compatibility

 I’ll elaborate on these two methods soon.
-First let’s talk about performance for architecture software.
+First, let’s talk about performance for architecture software.

 Performance

-M3 Pro Max>M3 Pro>M2 Pro> M1 Pro Max> M1 Pro > M2 > M1
+M3 Pro Max > M3 Pro > M2 Pro > M1 Pro Max > M1 Pro > M2 > M1

 Display & Design

-Parallel vs BootCamp: Revit
+Parallels vs BootCamp: Revit

 Parallels: